Rodney Diaz, M.D.

 Didactic lectures are presented in a variety of formats.
 Grand Rounds, with a guest lecturer, are held weekly.
 Each week special areas of interest within our specialty are covered in-depth.
 Didactic lectures cover the basics of otolaryngology head and neck surgery, dentistry, audiology, speech pathology, and head and neck radiology.

 The department has a state-of-the-art temporal bone and endoscopic sinus surgery lab complete with stealth imaged guided equipment and microvascular equipment.
 Each year residents are given a 12-week evening course in temporal bone anatomy where they learn to perform the standard otologic surgeries.
 An annual course is provided in endoscopic sinus surgery.
-A microvascular surgery course is avalible through independent study.
+A microvascular surgery course is available through independent study.

 Our department feels a strong research experience is an integral component to developing outstanding physicians and surgeons.
 The department has research laboratories on the Davis and Sacramento campuses.
 Residents are required to initiate and complete research projects under department guidance, although they may collaborate with investigators outside the department